herafen/codex-of-cure/witness-logs/leaf-of-a-mothers-voice.md

 She then emphatically reiterated:
 “We stayed; We said that you are loved;
 And evil has no power over love;
-The evil is just thought, and what you focus on grows;
+The evil is just a thought, and what you focus on grows;
 So focus on love.”

 𓎛𓂝𓂋𓏤𓆑𓈖𓂻